-(1) Permittee-owned parking lots exposed to storm water shall be kept clear of debris and excessive oil buildup and cleaned no less than 2 times per month and/or inspected no less than 2 times per month to determine if cleaning is necessary.
+(1) Permittee-owned parking lots exposed to storm water shall be kept clear of debris and excessive oil buildup and cleaned using street sweeping equipment-no less than 2 times per month and/or inspected no less than 2 times per month to determine if cleaning is necessary.
 In no case shall a Permittee-owned parking lot be cleaned less than once a month.